zhicwu/docker-biserver-ce/README.md

 $ docker-compose logs -f
 ```

-Regardless which approach you took, after server started, you should be able to access the BI server(http://localhost:28080) using admin/password.
+Regardless which approach you took, after server started, you should be able to access [http://localhost:28080](http://localhost:28080) using admin/password.

 ## How to build
 ```